ezrosent/frawk/info/overview.md

   print floating point numbers, rather than the `CONVFMT` variable.
 Explicitly changing the precision of floating point output requires an appropriate invocation of `printf` or `sprintf`.
-* frawk does not support the `m[k, v]` syntactic sugar for `m[k SUBSEP v]`.
-This is because I wanted to hold open the possibility of having true tuples as keys for maps in frawk.
 * `next`,  or `nextfile` are supported in frawk, but they can only be invoked from the main loop.
 I haven't come across any Awk scripts that use either of these commands from within a function, and it's a major simplification to just disallow this case.
 Again, let me know if this is an important use-case for you.
-* Some basic Awk commands are missing (e.g. `exit`), because I have not gotten to them yet.
+* Some basic Awk commands are missing (e.g. `exit` is not present, though `nextfile` is and suffices in many cases), because I have not gotten to them yet.
 Many of the extensions in gawk (e.g. co-processes, multidimensional arrays) are also not implemented.
 * While it has never been tried, I sincerely doubt that frawk will run at all well --- or at all --- on a 32-bit platform.
 I suspect it would run much slower on a 64-bit non-x86 architecture.